Chapter 7:

 “That’s all I can think of,” Tsubame said, offering a paper with handwritten notes.

 They had talked on the way to Shiori’s house.
 They told her mother they’d be studying together and escaped up to her room.
-Tsubame would write down her questions while Shiori gathered anything she had about Kawamura’s books, of which Shiori owned almost a dozen.
+Tsubame wrote questions while Shiori gathered a dozen of Kawamura’s books.

 Tsubame had written many questions: